opiliones/Snail/README.md

   a
   @ ech a >[2] a
   @ cat - <a
-  ech: snale: runInteractiveProcess: exec: does not exist (No such file or directory)
+  ech: snail: runInteractiveProcess: exec: does not exist (No such file or directory)
   ```

 * Non-linear pipe